 Rachel Davis, Executive Director

-“Prevention Institute’s approach, methodology and frameworks recognize the structural drivers of violence and the unequal distribution of power, money, and resources that play out at a community level and impact people’s access to opportunities that improve health outcomes.”
+“Prevention Institute’s approach, methodology, and frameworks recognize the structural drivers of violence and the unequal distribution of power, money, and resources that impact people’s access to opportunities that improve health outcomes.”

-At Prevention Institute, Rachel leads UNITY (Urban Networks to Increase Thriving Youth through Violence Prevention), a CDC-seeded national initiative advancing a public health approach to violence.
-Through training and technical assistance, developing case studies about effective approaches, highlighting costs and benefits, and shaping language for use in press releases and press conferences, UNITY has helped city and community leaders advance effective prevention approaches to violence.
+At Prevention Institute, she developed and has overseen UNITY (Urban Networks to Increase Thriving Youth through Violence Prevention), a CDC-seeded national initiative advancing a public health approach to violence.
+UNITY has helped city and community leaders advance effective prevention approaches to violence.
 Rachel is the author of The UNITY Policy Platform: What Cities Need to Prevent Violence Before It Occurs and The UNITY RoadMap: A Tool for Effective and Sustainable Efforts to Prevent Violence Before It Occurs.
 She developed guidance for The California Endowment’s grantees on local violence prevention and co-authored the foundation’s community safety framework published in 2015, Community Safety: A Building Block for Healthy Communities.
-She served as senior advisor and deputy project director for the Office of Juvenile Justice and Delinquency Prevention’s Youth Violence Coordinated Training and Technical Assistance program and was a lead content developer for Partnerships for Preventing Violence, an initiative funded by the US Departments of Education, Justice, and Health and Human Services, guiding the training of more than 10,000 practitioners across the country.
+Rachel also served as senior advisor and deputy project director for the Office of Juvenile Justice and Delinquency Prevention’s Youth Violence Prevention Coordinated Training and Technical Assistance program.

 Originally for the US Office of Minority Health, Rachel developed the Tool for Health and Resilience in Vulnerable Environments (THRIVE), a community-oriented framework and tool to advance prevention and health equity.
 THRIVE is now an overarching framework for Prevention Institute, guiding community transformation to improve health, safety, and wellbeing.
-She also played a key role in developing health equity measures to inform The Robert Wood Johnson Foundation’s Culture of Health Metrics and developed their foundational health equity materials.
-She presented this work to the National Academies of Sciences, Engineering, and Medicine’s Committee on Community-Based Solutions to Promote Health Equity in the US in 2016.
+She also played a key role in developing health equity measures to inform the Robert Wood Johnson Foundation’s Culture of Health Metrics and developed their foundational health equity materials.